statvej/minishell/README.md

 - Implement redirections:
   - ```<``` should redirect input.
   - ```>``` should redirect output.
   - ```<<``` should be given a delimiter, then read the input until a line containing the delimiter is seen.
-However, it doesn’t have to update the history!
+However, it doesn't have to update the history!
   - ```>>``` should redirect output in append mode.
 - Implement pipes ```|``` .
 The output of each command in the pipeline is connected to the input of the next command via a pipe.